COSD-PANDA/seaboard/src/_datasets/development-permits-tags.md

 <!-- more -->

-Tags are not required and are added at the discretion of DSD staff.
-They are for informational purposes only and should not be used for official reporting purposes.
+Tags are for informational purposes only and should not be used for official reporting purposes.